Flux Fill Complete Guide: Inpainting and Outpainting 2025

 Quick Answer: Flux Fill handles both inpainting (replacing masked areas) and outpainting (extending beyond boundaries).
 It offers superior blending compared to base Flux models and works through dedicated workflows in ComfyUI and via API.

-- Seamless object removal and replacement
+- Clean object removal and replacement

 - Natural image extension in any direction